-For fun, you could try other flavors of Jell-O Sugar Free-Fat Free Instant Pudding like cheesecake, butterscotch and maybe white chocolate or banana cream.
 I bet all those flavors would go well with pumpkin purée and pumpkin pie spice!

 You'll have to add more calories for the graham cracker crust of course.
 And you'll have to eyeball what you think is 1 cup of pumpkin mousse.

 If you’re gluten free, I recommend serving the pumpkin fluff in a Mi-Dell graham crust.

 This alternative pumpkin mousse recipe is dairy free, sugar free, and gluten free, but higher in calories due to the coconut cream.
 However, it's still delicious!